U.S. Agent: Powers and abilities

 As a result of the experimental mutagenic augmentation process conducted on him by Dr. Karl Malus on behalf of the Power Broker, John Walker has superhuman strength (capable of lifting 10 tons under maximum exertion), agility, reflexes and endurance.
 His speed, dexterity, coordination, and balance are of the order of a superior Olympic athlete.

-Aside from the above advantages, U.S. Agent is an exceptional hand-to-hand combatant and highly trained in gymnastics and acrobatics, having received rigorous training in unarmed combat and the use of his shield in a style similar to Captain America's own fighting style by the Taskmaster.
+U.S. Agent is a skilled hand-to-hand combatant and highly trained in gymnastics and acrobatics, having received rigorous training from the Taskmaster in unarmed combat and the use of his shield in a style similar to Captain America.

 He is a seasoned combat veteran with military combat experience in tactical and strategic planning, observations, and special operations, has been shown to have a fluent grasp of Arabic and Spanish, is technically proficient enough to bypass an advanced security system, is a qualified fixed-wing pilot, a trained scuba diver, and is highly proficient in the use of conventional firearms.

 He is capable of using his nearly indestructible vibranium shield for defensive purposes and as a weapon.
 He has great accuracy at throwing his shield, and due to his superhuman strength, it is potentially a lethal weapon.

-Agent has used a variety of shields in his time, initially inheriting Captain America's indestructible circular shield after Steve Rogers relinquished it upon quitting the role and refusing to work for the Commission for Super-Human Activities.
-U.S. Agent was later provided a vibranium replica of this shield by the Black Panther, which was also used by Steve Rogers when Rogers adopted the title of 'The Captain'.
-U.S. Agent then briefly adopted a remote control shield against Hawkeye and the Thunderbolts.
-During his time with the New Invaders, U.S. Agent possessed a star-shaped shield with retractable spikes.
-The shield was decorated with the names of Americans who had died at the hands of terrorists, as well as a photograph of U.S. Agent's parents.

-After being badly injured by the villain Protocide, U.S. Agent was fitted with an exoskeleton by S.H.I.E.L.D. that allowed him to continue to walk, and according to then-Director Sharon Carter may have also provided "an additional benefit or two".

 After being crippled by Nuke, John Walker lost one arm and one leg.
 Electing to use ordinary low-tech prosthesis, he retired his U.S. Agent identity, and no longer has access to his weapons and gear.
 However, he still retains his full capability to act in self-defense.